Get Started

 - Avoidance of social activities

-- Feelings of guilt, worries over the past
+- Feelings of guilt and worry over the past

 - Poor appetite or overeating

-- Inherited / Genetic: High-functioning depression appears to be more common in people whose blood relatives also have the condition.
-However, researchers are still trying to find and identify the specific genes that may be involved.
+- Inherited/genetic: High-functioning depression appears to be more common in people with a family history of the condition.
+However, researchers are still trying to identify the specific genes that may be involved.

-- Trauma / Stressful Life Events: As with major depression, traumatic events, such as the loss of a loved one, family issues, financial problems or anything else that exacts overwhelming stress on the individual, can cause types of depression in some people.
+- Trauma/stressful life events: As with major depression, traumatic events, such as the loss of a loved one, family conflicts, financial problems, or other experiences that cause overwhelming stress, may cause PDD in some people.

-- Biological / Changes in Brain Structure: People with high-functioning depression may have experienced physical changes in their brains, such as a structural alteration.
-The significance of these changes is still uncertain, but they may eventually help pinpoint causes.
+- Biological/changes in brain structure: People with high-functioning depression may have experienced physical or structural brain changes.
+The significance of these changes remains unclear, but further research may help pinpoint their role.

-- Brain Chemistry: Another potential brain-related cause is the chemistry of the brain.
-Neurotransmitters are naturally occurring brain chemicals that likely play a significant role in depression.
-Recent research indicates that changes in the function and effect of these neurotransmitters may play a significant role in depression, and therefore, its treatment.
+- Brain chemistry: Brain chemistry is another potential brain-related cause.
+Recent research indicates that changes in the function and effect of brain chemicals called neurotransmitters may play a significant role in depression and consequently, in its treatment.

-Persistent depressive disorder is a chronic condition, often beginning early in an individual’s life – childhood, adolescence or young adult life.
+PDD is a chronic condition, often beginning early in life—in childhood, adolescence, or young adulthood.
 According to mental health researchers, specific factors appear to increase the risk of developing high-functioning depression.

 These factors include:

-- A first-degree relative, ie. a parent, sibling or child, with major depressive disorder (MDD) or another type of depressive disorder
+- A first-degree relative (e.g., a parent, sibling, or child) with MDD or another type of depressive disorder

 - Traumatic or stressful life events, such as family bereavement, abuse or violence

-- A history of other mental health disorders, such as a personality disorder
+- A history of other mental health disorders, such as personality disorders

 - Reduced quality of life